 The Conjuring 2

 A lot of horror movies have concepts as ambitious as Lights Out, but few execute them as well.
-In Lights Out, a family is haunted by terrifying figures--but only when the lights are out.
+In Lights Out, a family is haunted by terrifying figures–but only when the lights are out.
+Based on a YouTube short of the same name, Teresa Palmer plays a young woman whose family is being traumatized.
+Director David F. Sandberg made his directorial debut in this truly scary film with a real emotional battle at its core.

 The Girl on the Train

-This modern thriller book by Paula Hawkins had readers gasping; its adaptation was equally mind-boggling.
-Emily Blunt’s performance as an alcoholic, who becomes obsessed with a murder, won high praise, and the twist delighted audiences (who hadn’t read the book).
+This modern thriller by Paula Hawkins had readers gasping; its adaptation was equally mind-boggling.
+Emily Blunt’s performance as an alcoholic who becomes obsessed with a murder she thinks she witnessed won high praise, and the twist delighted audiences (at least those who hadn’t read the book).
+Perfect for an afternoon on the couch, The Girl on the Train will keep you guessing until the very end.

 Related: 9 Books Like Gone Girl